oliverjohnw/digital-cv/README.md

      * Hierarchical Clustering, K-Means/Medoids, PCoA/PCA, NMDS and db-RDA in R on metabolomic datasets

- -  Demographic rate models for invasive Silver and Bighead Carp <br>

-     - Hierarchical linear and logistic regression within R and Rstan

  -  Statistical consulting and model implementation to quantify agreement statistics in aging technique used among invasive Silver Carp <br>

      - Linear Mixed Models in lme4 package in R